-Ben Stiller says that nearly all aspects of the Les Grossman character were developed by Tom Cruise, including the dancing and the look of the makeup.
-Stiller said that in addition to the more obvious makeup effects applied to Cruise's face and head, and the extra hair on his chest and arms, Cruise also decided to play the character wearing oversized prosthetic hands.
+Ben Stiller said nearly all aspects of the Les Grossman character were developed by Tom Cruise, including the dancing and the look of the make-up.
+Stiller said that in addition to the more obvious make-up effects applied to Cruise's face and head, and the extra hair on his chest and arms, Cruise also decided to play the character wearing oversized prosthetic hands.

 Ben Stiller first came up with the idea for this film while working on Empire of the Sun (1987).
-He has said in interviews that at the time he had friends who were actors in Platoon (1986) and Hamburger Hill (1987) and they would go on about the intense "boot camp" preparation and simulation of war these projects involved and how it made them feel like real soldiers.
-Stiller found this funny because he thought that being an actor in a war film was nothing like being a real soldier in a real war.
+He had said in interviews that at the time, he had friends who were actors in Platoon (1986) and Hamburger Hill (1987), and they would go on about the intense "boot camp" preparation and simulation of war these projects involved, as well as how it made them feel like real soldiers.
+Stiller found this funny because he thought being an actor in a war film was nothing like being a real soldier in a real war.

-Many have speculated that Tom Cruise based his performance as a vulgar movie mogul on Sumner Redstone, with whom Cruise had a public falling out after Redstone had Paramount's terminate their development deal with Cruise.
-Regardless, his physical appearance is more than likely based on Tropic Thunder (2008) producer Stuart Cornfeld.
+Many have speculated that Tom Cruise based his performance as a vulgar movie mogul on Sumner Redstone.
+He and Cruise had a public falling out after Redstone had Paramount Pictures terminate their development deal with Cruise.
+His physical appearance was more than likely based on this movie's Producer Stuart Cornfeld.

 It took fifteen takes to get Steve Coogan's nose to bleed during the video conference scene with Tom Cruise's character.
 Each actor's part was filmed separately, with Justin Theroux serving as Cruise's stand-in during Coogan's filming.

-In the "never go full retard"-scene, Kirk (Robert Downey Jr.) cites Peter Sellers performance in Being There (1979) as a good example of how to avoid missing out on an Oscar by going "full retard", as opposed to Sean Penn in I Am Sam (2001).
-In reality, Peter Sellers was only nominated for Being There, just like Sean Penn for I Am Sam.
+In the "never go full retard" scene, Kirk cites Peter Sellers performance in Being There (1979) as a good example of how to avoid missing out on an Oscar by going "full retard", as opposed to Sean Penn in I Am Sam (2001).
+In reality, Sellers was only nominated for Being There (1979), just like Penn for I Am Sam (2001).

-The four actors nominated for Best Actor in a Leading Role are Tugg Speedman, Tom Hanks, Sean Penn, Tobey Maguire, and Jon Voight.
-Tom Hanks appears to have been nominated for playing a handicapped contestant in the Special Olympics, Jon Voigt in a 19th century drama, Sean Penn as a blind man, and Tobey Maguire for the "Satan's Alley" seen at the beginning of the film.
+The five actors nominated for Best Actor in a Leading Role are: Tugg Speedman, Tom Hanks, Sean Penn, Tobey Maguire, and Jon Voight.
+Tom Hanks appears to have been nominated for playing a handicapped contestant in the Special Olympics, Jon Voight in a nineteenth century drama, Sean Penn as a blind man, and Tobey Maguire for "Satan's Alley".

-Tug Speedman's celebration leap while holding his Oscar spoofs a similar antic by Cuba Gooding Jr. after he won for Jerry Maguire (1996).
-Tug's leap can be seen on the TV screen behind Les Grossman when Grossman is talking to his assistant and telling him a monkey could do that job.
-(Grossman is played by Tom Cruise, Gooding's Maguire co-star.)
+Tugg Speedman's celebration leap while holding his Oscar spoofs a similar antic by Cuba Gooding, Jr. after he won for Jerry Maguire (1996).
+Tugg's leap can be seen on the television screen behind Les Grossman, when Grossman is talking to his assistant and telling him a monkey could do that job.